-Everest Base Camp Trek is definitely one of the best treks in the world.
-Whenever guide book publishers, travel bloggers and magazines prepare a list of the best treks in the world, most of the time you will find it.
+Everest Base Camp Trek (EBC) is definitely one of the best treks in the world.
+Whenever guide book publishers, travel bloggers and magazines prepare a list of the best treks in the world, most of the time you will find Everest Base Camp as the top recommendation.

 A month ago, Lonely Planet, the largest travel guide book publisher in the world, published Best in Travel 2015, where they listed top ten cities, regions and countries to visit in 2015.
 In the regions category, Nepal’s Khumbu (or also known as Everest) made it to the sixth position beating Arctic Norway and Tasmania among others.